feedpm/feed-docs/docs/welcome/contribute.md

 ## Merge request

-You can create a new branch from the `develop` to start working on a new change.
-Once completed, you can raise a merge request against `develop`.
+You can create a new branch from the `main` to start working on a new change.
+Once completed, you can raise a merge request against `main`.
 Please assign your respective approvers.

 The approvers will review your changes.
 If everything is good, they will approve your contribution.